magomimmo/modern-cljs/doc/tutorial-02.md

 ClojureScript:cljs.user>
 ```

-Do not type anything at the bRepl prompt, because it's waiting for a
+Do not type anything at the brepl prompt, because it's waiting for a
 connection from the browser and it's not yet responsive.

 ### Enable the connection

-To enable the browser connection with the running bRepl we just need to
+To enable the browser connection with the running brepl we just need to
 visit the [simple.html][7] we created in the prevoius [Tutorial 1][6].

 Obviously, the http-server has to be running.
 By visiting